 The same can go for signage on your construction fencing leading up to completion.
 But don’t neglect the digital marketing sphere as well.
 Because many people start by turning to internet search engines to find an apartment building, the community will need to have a strong online presence with a community website, on the listing platforms, and on social media as well.

-Community events and open houses are another key part of apartment lease up strategy.
+Community events and open houses are another key part of the apartment lease-up strategy.
 It will be critical to have multiple units available for prospective residents to walk through.
 It might be a good idea to throw in some staging furniture as well to help people visualize how the space could work for them.
 If you have floor plans that are not completed yet or are for some reason unavailable to tour, shoot a quick video of them.
 If you rely on just one model unit to convey what all floor plans could be like, you will likely miss the mark for a decent majority of prospective residents.
 Even if unpunched or still under construction, a quick video of a floor plan can very effectively communicate the flow, space, views, and more.

-To try to drive traffic to your community during the lease up period, consider hosting fun events like a neighborhood dog meetup or food truck rally.
+To try to drive traffic to your community during the lease-up period, consider hosting fun events like a neighborhood dog meetup or food truck rally.
 And make sure to advertise these community events thoroughly around the area with local shops, apartment associations, colleges, and more.
-Most prospective residents are going to be looking for a community they can see themselves being a part of, so these events are a great way to showcase the overall feeling of what it could be like to be a resident at your community.
+Most prospective residents are going to be looking for a community they can see themselves being a part of, so these events are a great way to showcase the overall feeling of what it could be like to be a resident of your community.
 That is a key apartment leasing strategy.

 Lease Up Property Ideas

-The end goal of any apartment lease up strategy is to get leases signed as quickly as possible.
+The end goal of any apartment lease-up strategy is to get leases signed as quickly as possible.

 Those who are working in a multifamily property are likely familiar with some of the challenges presented by this process.
 It is not unusual for prospective residents to become hard to reach and develop cold feet.
-One of the most important lease up property ideas is to get leases signed as quickly as possible, meaning taking full advantage of their attention while you have it.
+One of the most important lease-up property ideas is to get leases signed as quickly as possible, meaning taking full advantage of their attention while you have it.

 Another great idea is to streamline the process of lease signing.
 If someone encounters a lot of hurdles and extra paperwork during the signing process, they are more likely to back out.
 Especially if there’s no easy way to eSign a document and it requires too much physical printing, scanning, etc. Make sure the ground rules for the time frames and signing of leases are as clear as possible.
 Sometimes, managing the expectations with your prospective residents and providing clear communication is all it takes for them to be comfortable and confident with the process.
 Make sure that all prospective residents understand the agreements as thoroughly as possible and have zero surprises throughout the process.
 While it can be helpful to have prospects come into the office to sign these documents together, in today’s day and age, being able to go through the lease application and complete everything virtually is an absolute must.

-While not always a fun or enjoyable topic, due to increased competition within the multifamily sector, it can sometimes be necessary idea for a lease up multifamily property to integrate signing incentives into the process (aka concessions).
+While not always a fun or enjoyable topic, due to increased competition within the multifamily sector, it can sometimes be a necessary idea for a lease-up multifamily property to integrate signing incentives into the process (aka concessions).
 Some simple ideas include vouchers for gyms that might be in the area (if the property doesn’t have a gym), gift cards to beauty salons, tickets for a free beer at a local brewery, and even gift vouchers for free pizza!
-Concessions or lease incentives don’t always have to be the first month’s rent free or something like that.
+Concessions or lease incentives don’t always have to be the first month rent free or something like that.
 Get creative with your incentives and partner with local vendors to get some marketing on your ideas as well!